grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-logs-data-source-plugin.md

 ## APIs being currently developed that are not supported for external plugin developers

-These APIs can be used in data sources within grafana/grafana repository.
+These APIs can be used in data sources within the [`grafana/grafana`](https://github.com/grafana/grafana) repository.

 ### Show full-range logs volume